aws-samples/awsome-distributed-training/3.test_cases/2.nemo-launcher/README.md

 You will retrieve the container image from Nvidia, build an optimized container for EFA and, convert it into an Enroot file so we can run it on our cluster.

 1. You have a registered account with Nvidia and can access NGC.
-Retrieve the NGC API key following [instructions from Nvidia](https://docs.nvidia.com/ngc/gpu-cloud/ngc-user-guide/index.html#generating-api-key).
+Retrieve the NGC API key following [instructions from Nvidia](https://docs.nvidia.com/ngc/gpu-cloud/ngc-user-guide/index.html#generating-api-key) and request access [here](https://developer.nvidia.com/nemo-framework/join) in order to be able to pull NeMo images.
 2. Configure NGC as shown below using the command below, when requested use `$oauthtoken` for the login and the API key from NGC fro the password.

 ```bash